SAML-Toolkits/python3-saml/README.md

         /*
          *  Instead of using the whole X.509cert you can use a fingerprint in order to
          *  validate a SAMLResponse (but you still need the X.509cert to validate LogoutRequest and LogoutResponse using the HTTP-Redirect binding).
-         *  But take in mind that the algorithm for the fingerprint should be as strong as the algorithm in a normal certificate signature
+         *  But take in mind that the algortithm for the fingerprint should be as strong as the algorithm in a normal certificate signature
 	 *  (e.g. SHA256 or strong)
          *
          *  (openssl x509 -noout -fingerprint -in "idp.crt" to generate it,